Ruellia elegans

 Ruellia elegans is a species of flowering plant in the family Acanthaceae.
 It is a subshrub native to eastern and southern Brazil, where it grows in the Cerrado ecoregion.

 It is used as an ornamental plant, and it is pollinated by hummingbirds.
 Large scarlet-red blooms on & off from spring until first frost.
 Can take full sun with adequate moisture like in a tropical location but best in shade.

-Generally deer-resistant.
+The plant forms a 12 inch by 24 inch in diameter mound of soft green foliage.
+It is usually described as an annual but because it reseeds it is thought of as a perennial.